ytechie/msdevshow/src/render/guest/audio-instructions/index.html.md

 We want you to sound as amazing as possible.
 Recording your own audio track will **significantly** increase the audio quality of your episode.
 It takes only seconds to set up with a free tool called Audacity.

+(we also have backups on our end, so no need to stress)

 ### Before/During the Show

-1. [Download Audacity from here](http://audacity.sourceforge.net/download/).
-Don't worry, it's free and a small download.
+1. [Download Audacity from here](http://sourceforge.net/projects/audacity/files/latest/download).
+Don't worry, it's free and a small (24mb) download.
 1. In Audacity, select your microphone, switch to mono, and press the record button.

 	![Audacity Setup](audacity-setup.png)